gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>
+  <li> <b>16/11/2022</b> - Gerard gave a webinar to the Italian Association for Wind Engineering Young (ANIV - Associazione Nazionale per Ingegneria del Vento - Giovani) on the topic of "ERIES research infrastructure network: how to apply for transnational access grants" [<a href="http://gerardjoreilly.github.io/files/Presentations/Locandina_ANIVGLT_ERIES_vLRGP.pdf">Flyer</a>] [<a href="https://www.aniv-iawe.org/eries-research-infrastructure-network-how-to-apply-for-transnational-access-grants/">Link</a>]</li>

   <li> <b>19/10/2022</b> - New paper by Nic Clemett and others from the Reluis 2019-2021 working group in Pavia published in the ASCE Journal of Structural Engineering on the topic of "Optimal Combined Seismic and Energy Efficiency Retrofitting for Existing Buildings in Italy" [<a href="http://gerardjoreilly.github.io/files/Journal/Clemett-et-al2023OptimalcombinedseismicandenergyefficiencyretrofittingforexistingbuildingsinItaly.pdf">Paper</a>][<a href="https://ascelibrary.org/doi/10.1061/%28ASCE%29ST.1943-541X.0003500">Link</a>] </li>

   <li> <b>12/10/2022</b> - Al Mouayed Bellah Nafeh gave a seminar on "Simplified Approaches for the Risk Assessment of Non-Ductile Infilled RC Structures" at the ROSE Centre's seminar series in Pavia, Italy [<a href="https://www.youtube.com/watch?v=mjh_JaIeZgw">Video</a>] </li>

   <li> <b>14/9/2022</b> - Gerard gave a presentation on "Simplified tools for the risk assessment and classification of existing buildings" at ANIDIS - Associazione Nazionale Italiana di Ingegneria Sismica 2022, Turin, Italy [<a href="http://gerardjoreilly.github.io/files/Conference/OReilly_etal_ANIDIS_2022_v3.pdf">Paper</a>][<a href="http://gerardjoreilly.github.io/files/Presentations/ANIDIS-2022-presentation.pdf">Presentation</a>] </li>